microsoft/CLRInstrumentationEngine/docs/environment_variables.md

 |-|-|-|
 COR_ENABLE_PROFILING|1|The CLR will only connect to a profiler if this is set to 1 (true).|
 COR_PROFILER|"{324F817A-7420-4E6D-B3C1-143FBED6D855}"|The CLR will search for the CLSID or ProgID specified.|
-COR_PROFILER_PATH_32|"[FULL PATH TO MicrosoftInstrumentationEngine_x86.dll]"|Skips the registry lookup, uses the 32bit dll from the path.
+COR_PROFILER_PATH_32 (see below)|"[FULL PATH TO MicrosoftInstrumentationEngine_x86.dll or InstrumentationEngine.ProfilerProxy_x86.dll]"|Skips the registry lookup, uses the 32bit dll from the path.
-COR_PROFILER_PATH_64|"[FULL PATH TO MicrosoftInstrumentationEngine_x64.dll]"|Skips the registry lookup, uses the 64bit dll from the path.
+COR_PROFILER_PATH_64 (see below)|"[FULL PATH TO MicrosoftInstrumentationEngine_x64.dll or InstrumentationEngine.ProfilerProxy_x64.dll]"|Skips the registry lookup, uses the 64bit dll from the path.

 Alternatively, for CoreCLR: